semrush/intergalactic/website/docs/components/accordion/accordion.md

 ::: tip
 **Don't confuse hiding content in accordion with hiding content and functionality in dropdown**.
 These components have different tasks.

-Use accordion to collapse additional information (sometimes functions) in order to save space and time for the user.
+Use accordion to collapse additional information (sometimes functions) to save space and time for the user.

 Use dropdown primarily to hide additional features and sometimes additional information.
 :::